 - Clare Wadd - Director of Finance

-- Vacant - Director of Estates and Projects
+- Darren Woodward - Director of Estates and Projects

 Andrew Scattergood - Chief Executive

-Andrew has been Chief Executive June 2015.
+Andrew has been Chief Executive since June 2015.
 As part of this role he is also a Commissioner of the Crown Estates Paving Commission, and a member of the Exhibition Road Cultural Group, Film London Executive Task Force and GLA Sports Stakeholder forum.
 Previously he held roles at Ofcom, Department for Culture, Media and Sport and the Foreign Office.
 He worked on the London 2012 Olympics and Paralympics for 10 years.
 Earlier in his career he was Private Secretary to the Secretary of State for Culture, Media and Sport.